kawaicheung/book-on-naming-things/manuscript/0_C_OppositesDontAlwaysAttract.md

 public bool IsWorkflowUnpublishable();
 ```

 However, there's something unsavory about this name.
-We could easily mistake this as a check that a workflow can't be published rather than a check that a workflow can be unpublished -- two very different things.
+We could easily mistake this as a check that a workflow *cannot be published* rather than a check that a workflow *can be unpublished* -- two very different things.

 The problem is that there just isn't a good adjective that means the opposite of "published".
 There aren't even a good few words for it.
 "In draft mode" might be the best way to describe the opposite of published, but a method name like `IsWorkflowAbleToBeInDraftMode()` or `IsWorkflowDraftModable()` feels like we're headed in the wrong direction fast.